Milley tells West Point cadets technology will transform war

 In stark terms, Milley described what failing to prevent wars between great powers looks like.

-“Consider that 26,000 U.S. soldiers and Marines were killed in six weeks from October to November of 1918 in the Battle of the Meuse-Argonne in World War I,” said Milley.
-“Consider that 26,000 U.S. troops were killed in the eight weeks from the beaches of Normandy to the fall of Paris.”
+"Consider for a moment that 26,000 — 26,000 — soldiers and Marines were killed in only six weeks from October to November of 1918 in the Battle of the Meuse-Argonne in World War I,” Milley said.
+“Consider also that 26,000 U.S. troops were killed in the eight weeks in the summer of 1944 from the beaches of Normandy to the liberation of Paris.”

 Recalling the 58,000 Americans killed in just the summer of 1944 as World War II raged, he added, “That is the human cost of great-power war.
 The butcher’s bill.”

-Paraphrasing a Bob Dylan song, Milley said, “we can feel the light breeze in the air.
-We can see the storm flags fluttering in the wind.
+Thinking back to his own graduation, Milley paraphrased a popular Bob Dylan song from the time: “we can feel the light breeze in the air.
+And right now as we sit here on the plain at West Point, we can see the storm flags fluttering in the wind.
 We can hear in the distance the loud clap of thunder.
-A hard rain is about to fall.”
+The hard rain is about to fall.”